 Advisory Opinion 2016-001: RBPS-12 Background Check Requirements for Legacy Employees

 Summary: Under CFATS, covered chemical facilities must ensure that background checks are conducted on certain individuals with or seeking access to restricted areas or critical assets.
 See 6 C.F.R. § 27.230(a)(12).
 The attached letter addresses the requirement to conduct these background checks on legacy/long-time employees in addition to conducting them on newer employees.
-The Department’s longstanding position and interpretation of 6 C.F.R. § 27.230(a)(12) is that background checks are required to be conducted for all facility personnel with access to restricted areas or critical assets at high-risk chemical facilities, regardless of their length of service, as described in more detail in the attachment.
+The Agency's longstanding position and interpretation of 6 C.F.R. § 27.230(a)(12) is that background checks are required to be conducted for all facility personnel with access to restricted areas or critical assets at high-risk chemical facilities, regardless of their length of service, as described in more detail in the attachment.

 Advisory Opinion 2016-002: "A Commercial Grade" Interpretation

-Summary: Any facility that holds a chemical of interest (COI) listed in Appendix A at or above the specified Screening Threshold Quantity (STQ) and concentration must report these COI to the Department via a Top-Screen survey.
+Summary: Any facility that holds a chemical of interest (COI) listed in Appendix A at or above the specified Screening Threshold Quantity (STQ) and concentration must report these COI to the Agency via a Top-Screen survey.
 A number of COI listed on Appendix A do not have associated specific, numerical minimum concentrations.
 In lieu of numerical concentrations, the COI are listed with the qualifier “ACG,” which stands for A Commercial Grade.
-DHS has received multiple inquiries from the stakeholder community requesting clarification of the term “A Commercial Grade.”
-This advisory opinion contains the Department’s interpretation of the term “A Commercial Grade” as used in CFATS.
+CISA has received multiple inquiries from the stakeholder community requesting clarification of the term “A Commercial Grade.”
+This advisory opinion contains the Agency's interpretation of the term “A Commercial Grade” as used in CFATS.

 Advisory Opinion 2016-003: "Transportation Packaging" Interpretation